The Second Order Typed Lambda Calculus

 \begin{align} \textbf{(var) } &\Gamma\vdash x:\sigma\text{ if }\Gamma\text{ is a }\lambda 2\text{ context and }x:\sigma\in\Gamma\nonumber\\ \nonumber\\ \textbf{(appl) } &\frac{\Gamma\vdash M:\sigma\rightarrow\tau \quad \Gamma\vdash N:\sigma}{\Gamma\vdash M N:\tau}\nonumber\\ \nonumber\\ \textbf{(abst) } &\frac{\Gamma,x:\sigma\vdash M:\tau}{\Gamma\vdash\lambda x:\sigma.M:\sigma\rightarrow\tau}\nonumber\\ \nonumber\\ \textbf{(form) } &\Gamma\vdash B:\ast\text{ if }\Gamma\text{ is a }\lambda 2\text{ context, }B\in\mathbb{T}2\nonumber\\ &\text{ and all free variables in B are declared in }\Gamma \nonumber\\ \nonumber\\ \textbf{(appl2) } &\frac{\Gamma\vdash M:(\Pi\alpha:\ast.A) \quad \Gamma\vdash B:\ast} {\Gamma\vdash M[B]:A[\alpha:=B]}\nonumber\\ \nonumber\\ \textbf{(abst2) } &\frac{\Gamma,\alpha:\ast\vdash M:A} {\Gamma\vdash\lambda\alpha:\ast.M:\Pi\alpha:\ast.A} \end{align}

 In order to solidify our understanding, let's work through an example in detail.
-Let's find a term in \(\Lambda_{\mathbb{T}2}\) that inhabit the type:
+Let's find a term in \(\Lambda_{\mathbb{T}2}\) that inhabits the type:

 \begin{equation} \Pi\delta:\ast.((\alpha\rightarrow\gamma)\rightarrow\delta)\rightarrow(\alpha\rightarrow\beta)\rightarrow(\beta\rightarrow\gamma)\rightarrow\delta \end{equation}